NexaNetwork/.github/profile/README.md

 If you want more information on how to contribute, head over to our Discord ( Discord HERE )

 Thank you to all our contributors and supporters!

-👩‍💻 Useful resources - where can the community find your docs?
-Is there anything else the community should know?
+# 👩‍💻 Docs & resources

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 =